archivy/archivy/README.md

 ## Quickstart

 Install archivy with `pip install archivy`.
-Other installations methods are listed [here](https://archivy.github.io/install)
+Other installations methods are listed [here](https://archivy.github.io/install), including Docker.

+Run the `archivy init` command to setup you installation.

 Then run this and enter a password to create a new user: